-Berlin is a decidedly white-collar town, with fully 89.88% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Berlin is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Berlin who work in sales jobs (21.39%), office and administrative support (13.29%), and food service (12.76%).
+Berlin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Berlin is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Berlin who work in sales jobs (13.98%), food service (12.16%), and office and administrative support (9.28%).

 Of important note, Berlin is also a town of artists.
 Berlin has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Berlin’s character.

 One of the nice things about Berlin is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Berlin in 2010 was $29,009, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $116,036 for a family of four.
 However, Berlin contains both very wealthy and poor people as well.

 Berlin is a very ethnically-diverse town.
 The people who call Berlin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berlin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Berlin include Irish, English, Italian, and Polish.
+Important ancestries of people in Berlin include German, Irish, English, Italian, and Welsh.

 The most common language spoken in Berlin is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Polish and Spanish.